RotRotAl/Onboarding-Newbies/chapter_03/day_12.md

 - Know all about what happens when you run a python program.
 - Learn how the vast number of Python features can be integrated into your code.

+## Time limit

+The time limit for this session is a day and a half (including discussions & re-dos).

 ## Python book

 During this part, you will read some chapters out of `O'Reilly's Learning Python` book.